gronk-droid/fit2024spring/cse4224/projects/project_2/report/project2_report.md

 <div class="paragraph">

-While using 6 principal components, about 70% of the data's variance was preserved.
-Both having the variance and the loadings, it's possible to understand the groupings of tracks in the data.
+While using 6 principal components, ≈68% of the data's variance was preserved.
+Both having the variance and the loadings, it is possible to understand the groupings of tracks in the data.

-In order to keep this variance and loadings in mind, PCA was run with different numbers of principal components, from 2 all the way to 6, as the 70% threshold for variance was acceptable.
-When looking at the variance and loadings, the first 3 that always seemed to make the biggest difference were danceability, valence and speechiness.
+In order to keep this variance and loadings in mind, PCA was run with different numbers of principal components, from 2 all the way to 6, as the 68% threshold for variance was acceptable.
+When looking at the loadings, the three that consistently at the top were danceability, valence, and speechiness.
 </div>

 <div class="pageBreak"></div>